 Important notes¶

-is used.
-Please use this setting to get the exact implementation from Forster et al. (2017). - If true,
+ManifoldPreintegrationis used.
+Select this backend for the implementation from Forster et al. (2017).

 - Forster, C., Carlone, L., Dellaert, F., & Scaramuzza, D. (2017).
 On-Manifold Preintegration for Real-Time Visual–Inertial Odometry.
 IEEE Transactions on Robotics, 33(1), 1–21.
 10.1109/tro.2016.2597321